Home

 Questions and Answers about Advance Directives

 1) What is an Advance Directive?
 An Advance Directive is a record of your values and directives/choices — in terms of general and/or specific medical care — for when decisions need to be made about 'extreme measures' treatment or terminal illness care.
 It is only used if you become mentally incapable or otherwise unable to communicate your choices: until then, you retain the right to make all medical choices for yourself.
-The Advance Directive must be written while you are still mentally capable — therefore, it is important to do so before major medical problems arise.
+The Advance Directive must be written and signed by witnesses while you are still mentally capable — therefore, it is important to do so before major medical problems arise.
 It is your voice when/if you can no longer communicate coherently or make considered decisions.

 Please note:

 a.
 In some provinces/territories, it is not required that Advance Directive choices be actually written down.
 However, given the complexities of both our modern world and medical intervention — and especially if you have specific or detailed choices — we advise that your Advance Directive be both written and witnessed.
 This avoids any confusion or misinterpretation if you are no longer able to communicate your choices or make considered decisions, and if the Advance Directive is required to determine further treatment.
-In B.C., for example, an Advance Directive has recently become a legal written document, which must be followed by medical staff if available.
+In B.C., for example, a signed and witnessed Advance Directive has recently become a legal written document, which must be followed by medical staff if available.
 However, to be legal, it must be signed by 2 witnesses.

 b.
 If you have not addressed all major possibilities in your Advance Directive — and one arises — then decisions on treatment will be made by your Representative/Proxy or substitute decision maker.
 Therefore, it is wise to use a comprehensive Advance Directive template that brings up a wide variety of possible issues that may arise — and discuss them in detail with your Representative, to give them some idea of what your wishes might be in unforeseen circumstances.
 The 'table of contents' of the CINDEA-recommended Advance Directive is available here as a PDF download, but is not the entire AD itself.